-Under the Mappings section, select Synchronize Azure Active Directory Users to Apple Business Manager.
+Under the Mappings section, select Synchronize Microsoft Entra users to Apple Business Manager.

-Review the user attributes that are synchronized from Azure AD to Apple Business Manager in the Attribute Mapping section.
+Review the user attributes that are synchronized from Microsoft Entra ID to Apple Business Manager in the Attribute Mapping section.
 The attributes selected as Matching properties are used to match the user accounts in Apple Business Manager for update operations.
 Select the Save button to commit any changes.

 Attribute Type active Boolean userName String name.givenName String name.familyName String name.givenName String externalId String locale String timezone String urn:ietf:params:scim:schemas:extension:enterprise:2.0:User:employeeNumber String urn:ietf:params:scim:schemas:extension:enterprise:2.0:User:costCenter String urn:ietf:params:scim:schemas:extension:enterprise:2.0:User:division String urn:ietf:params:scim:schemas:extension:enterprise:2.0:User:department String